Supporting your child’s return to school

-Preparing your child like this will provide a sense of predictability and security, and counteract any feelings of uncertainty and disruption they may have experienced as a result of lockdown.
+Preparing your child like this will provide a sense of predictability and security, and counteract any feelings of uncertainty and disruption they may have experienced while learning at home.

-If you have more than one child, you may need to make one calendar for each, especially if they’re returning at different times: for example, some secondary schools are bringing new Year 7 pupils in a couple of days earlier than the rest of the school to gradually familiarise them with the new environment and routines.
+If you have more than one child, you may need to make one calendar for each, especially if they’re returning at different times because of different self-isolation schedules.

 Talk to your child about their feelings

 It’s natural for your child to feel sad, worried, cross or overexcited about going back to school and reconnecting with their classmates and teacher, and this could affect their behaviour, for example with tears or angry outbursts.

 If your child is struggling with big feelings, try to stay calm and name their emotions out loud so they know you’re listening: for example, ‘I can see that you’re feeling angry at the moment.’